 Students should submit to the Committee a Drexel unofficial transcript and a resume containing education, publications, and presentations, along with their written report.

 Preparation of the Oral Presentation

 Students should prepare a presentation that mirrors the content of the written report.
-This presentation will not be interrupted and will be limited to a maximum of 20 min in order to leave time for questioning.
+This presentation will not be interrupted and will be planned to last 20-30 minutes to leave time for questioning.
 It is recommended that the students include slide numbers on each slide to increase efficiency during questioning.

 Preparation for the Oral Exam

 Questions posed by the Examiners during the oral examination will focus on the written report as well as content knowledge that is considered central to the student’s discipline.
 In general, through both the written report and the oral examination, students will be expected to demonstrate: